An Internet Marketing Story:

 But I was really making a lot of money with email - more than I needed or expected even.

 (Keep in mind, when I started out, all I hoped to make was $3,000/month so I could move out of my Mom’s basement.
 In under a year from starting, I made more than $20,000 in a single month.)

 And I never thought twice about my limited experience.
 My advice was 100% genuine and good-hearted.

 And even though I was pretty much new to the game, one very respected marketer (who shall go nameless, sorry), and now a multi-millionaire, eventually gave me credit for boosting his email marketing efforts to $1,000/day, in short order.
 That was pretty cool to hear.
-Others gave me props for my excellent work.
+Others also gave me props for my excellent work.